vidyashrees74/Replit-/README.md

 - Support saving past recipe remixes.(also print recipes)
 - Add better styling and mobile responsiveness.
 - Polish UI better for smooth experience
-- add more tools which helps user experiment there favourite recipes and see if it is possible or not
+- Add more tools which helps users experiment their favourite recipes and see if it is possible or   not

 ## Notes